 - Major depressive disorder: common in patients after spinal cord injury can be associated with suicidal ideations.
 Must educate and preemptively treat patients in the acute and chronic setting.

 - Venous thromboembolism: Occurs from venous stasis, can reduce risk with immediate anticoagulation, sequential compressive devices, early ambulation if able.

-- Urosepsis: Common in patients with loss of bladder control, can reduce with strict aseptic technique when placing catheters, do not let bladder become overdistended as this increases the risk of urinary tract infections.
+- Urosepsis: Common in patients with loss of bladder control, can be reduced with strict aseptic technique when placing catheters, do not let bladder become overdistended as this increases the risk of urinary tract infections.

 Enhancing Healthcare Team Outcomes

 The management of cervical dislocations is challenging and complex.
-Proper diagnosis and treatment require an interprofessional team of healthcare professionals that includes emergency room physicians, nurses, radiologists, and an orthopedic spine surgeon or neurosurgeon.
+Proper diagnosis and treatment require an interprofessional team of healthcare professionals, including emergency room physicians, nurses, radiologists, and an orthopedic spine surgeon or neurosurgeon.
 Without proper management, the morbidity and mortality of cervical dislocations can be very high.
 The moment the patient with suspected cervical trauma hits the door, the emergency room physician is responsible for coordinating care, which includes: